-Montenegro exclusive: Energy traders lobby block investments in large HPPs claim Ministry official28.
-October 2014. / SEE Energy News
+Montenegro exclusive: Energy traders lobby block investments in large HPPs claim Ministry official, SEE Energy News

 Electricity is one of the products which Montenegro can export without any problems.
 Macroeconomic models show that the investment in an energy facility entails an increase in the gross domestic product by the amount which is larger than the value of the invest…